jermsam/Feathers-Scss-Postgres-Chat-App/README.md

   - [Still wanted the css feel though, so I chose Scss and not Sass](https://www.geeksforgeeks.org/what-is-the-difference-between-scss-and-sass/)
   - [Click here to check it out in production](https://feathers-chat-app.herokuapp.com/).

-## WOuld you rather run it locally?
+## W0uld you rather run it locally?

 Getting up and running is as easy as 1, 2, 3,4.